-It’s vital to be intentional about all of history since black history is American History.
+Indeed, it’s vital to be intentional about all of history since African American history is simply American history.
 However, most texts, though well-meaning, don’t exhaust this rich subject.
 If you find that your homeschool history is not adequate, try supplementing with a unit study or additional text.
-Here are some tips on how to get started.
+Here are some tips on how to get start today.

 African American History Study Guides